 Longer lasting effects of infection have been reported, described as ‘long-COVID’.
-Long-COVID appears to affect around 10 percent of those infected, particularly those with at least five symptoms in the first week of illness.[31, 32, 33] Post-acute manifestations include cardiovascular, pulmonary and neurological effects, including chronic fatigue, dyspnoea, specific organ dysfunction and depression.
-Paediatric multisystem inflammatory syndrome (PIMS-TS) has been temporally and rarely associated with largely asymptomatic SARS-CoV-2 infection in children and adolescents.[35, 36]
+Long-COVID appears to affect around 10 percent of those infected, particularly those with at least five symptoms in the first week of illness.[33, 34, 35] Post-acute manifestations include cardiovascular, pulmonary and neurological effects, including chronic fatigue, dyspnoea, specific organ dysfunction and depression.
+Paediatric multisystem inflammatory syndrome (PIMS-TS or MIS-C) has been temporally and rarely associated with largely asymptomatic SARS-CoV-2 infection in children and adolescents.[37, 38]

 5.2.4.
 SARS-CoV-2 variants

 As with all viruses, new variants have evolved.
 Most recently, certain variants have been shown to bind the ACE2 receptor more readily, making the variants more transmissible.
-It is unclear whether these variants result in more cases of severe disease, but irrespective, the greater numbers of people becoming infected is increasing the burden of the disease.[7, 8] There is evidence from the UK (in preprint) that recent variants (eg, Delta) are more transmissible than the former strains.
+It is unclear whether these variants result in more cases of severe disease, but irrespectively, the greater numbers of people becoming infected is increasing the burden of the disease.[7, 8] There is evidence from the UK (in preprint) that recent variants (eg, Delta) are more transmissible than the former strains.
 The CDC has classified genetic variants into three classes:

 5.3.1.
 Global burden of disease